 The poles for the frames are cut and styled by hand using heat to bend the rattan.
-Depending on the drafter, leather, glue, nails and screws are used to bind and hold the rattan poles together into furniture frames.
-The leather or natural rattan skin binding provides a really nice primitive look.
+Depending on the drafter, leather, glue, nails, and screws bind and hold the rattan poles together into furniture frames.
+The leather or natural rattan skin binding provides a nice primitive look.

-Rattan takes stain very well.
+Rattan takes stains very well.
 One of the most popular color finishes for rattan furniture is pecan.
-Other popular finishes include white and white wash.
+Other popular finishes include white and whitewash.

-Rattan is a medium density wood-like material and is amazingly sturdy for how light weight it is.
+Rattan is a medium-density wood-like material and is amazingly sturdy for its lightweight.
 This fact is one of its greatest selling points because it is very easy to move it for cleaning and rearranging.

-Most rattan furniture designs are considered tropical and quite elegant in nature.
-Tables use glass tops and seating use thick seat and back cushions.
+Most rattan furniture designs are considered tropical and quite elegant.
+Tables use glass tops, and seating use thick seat and back cushions.